American Odds and the Concept of -110

 Our goal is to make odds crystal clear so you feel comfortable knowing your first bets will be well-informed and well-placed.

 What Does -110 Mean in Sports Betting?

-The minus and plus signs are really important to pay attention.
-Along with the number they tell you tons of information about the bet and the match.
+The minus and plus signs are really important to pay attention to.
+Along with the number, they tell you tons of information about the bet and the match.